What Is a Focus Group?

 Focus Group Credit Requirements

 Focus Groups are graded on a credit/no credit basis.
-In order to receive credit, student-participants must complete all assignments satisfactorily and have two or less unexcused absences.
+In order to receive credit, student-participants must complete all assignments satisfactorily and have two or fewer unexcused absences.
 Student-facilitators do not assign grades, but they are responsible for working with the CHID academic advisor and their faculty mentor to determine which participants have earned credit for the Focus Group.